ricardodpcosta/ScholarPy/README.md

 ScholarPy is built upon two core concepts:

 - **Web scraping**: The process of automatically extracting data from websites.
-ScholarPy uses scraping to collect scholarly information from dynamic sources such as ORCID and CiênciaVitae profiles.
+ScholarPy implements web scraping to collect public scholarly CV information from online sources, such as ORCID and CiênciaVitae.

 - **Data mining**: The practice of analysing large sets of text or structured data to uncover patterns, trends, and insights.
-In ScholarPy, it transforms raw profile data into meaningful research indicators.
+In ScholarPy, it transforms plain scholarly data into meaningful research indicators.

 ---